 Professional Development Summary of details Clause Induction/Orientation A comprehensive and compulsory S3.1.0 induction/orientation program will be provided to all Councillors at the beginning of the new Council term.
 Company Directors Course If a Councillor has not already completed the S3.2.0 course through the Australian Institute of Company Directors, Council will cover the costs of this course during the term as Councillor.
-Ongoing Professional \$2,000 per Councillor annually. \$3.3.0 Development
+Ongoing Professional \$2,000 per Councillor annually.
+S3.3.0 Development

 S3.1.0 Councillors induction/orientation S3.1.1 Councillors will be provided with a comprehensive face-to-face orientation and induction to Eurobodalla Shire Council.
 This will include: One day induction Two-day orientation Leadership Styles Delivery Program and Operational Plan Planning Day Two-day education and training program It is compulsory for Councillors to attend all of these sessions.
 The General Manager can grant an exemption if there are extenuating circumstances prohibiting a Councillors attendance.
 S3.1.2 One day induction This day is an induction to Council where Councillors are provided with the following: Mobile devices Contact details of key staff Building access information Facilities provided to Councillors This session will be run by Council staff and is the first time that Councillors will attend the Council building.
 The session aims to provide Councillors with the tools require to undertake their duties effectively.
-Councillors will be provided with documentation on this day that is required to be completed and returned to Council within one week.
-Corporate photographs will also be taken on this day.
-S3.1.3 Two-day orientation This session will be an opportunity for Councillors to gain an understanding of Council services, policies, procedures and corporate documents.
-This session will be facilitated by an external facilitator and supported by the Executive Leadership
+Councillors will be provided with documentation on this doutbot is required to be Councillors will be provided with documentation on this day that is required to be completed and returned to Council within one week.
+Corporate photographs will also be taken on this day. \$3.1.3 Two-day orientation 35.1.5 This session will be an opportunity for Councillors to gain an understanding of Council services, policies, procedures and corporate documents.
+This session will be facilitated by an external facilitator and supported by the Executive Leadership be recirculated by an external racintator and supported by the executive leadership